 Depart ship and transfer to your traditional self-catering fishing cabin over the water.
 Between Sept - Dec, cast your eyes skywards in the evening for a chance to see the Northern Lights.

 NOTE: The Coastal ferry arrives into Svolvær, at 21:00.
 You will however, need to check-out from your cabin at 12:00.
 You may be able to keep the cabin for an extra cost, but this can not be pre-booked, and will depend on the availability.
 Luggage storage is possible.

 Enjoy three full days centrally located within the stunningly beautiful Lofoten Archipelago.
 The Lofoten Islands offer some of the most breath-taking scenery in the country with towering, pointed mountain peaks rising majestically from the sea to a height of almost 1000 metres.
 Many of the island interiors are swathed in emerald greens, and the shorelines are fringed with white sandy beaches.

-The only included activity is a 'not to be missed' spectacular Trollfjord RIB Safari.
+The only included activity is a 'not to be missed' spectacular Trollfjord Safari.
 You will get a good understanding of the marine life in the near surroundings of Svolvær.

 We have also included 3 days of car hire which allows you to explore the islands at your own pace.
 GPS is not included (but roads are pretty straightforward, mostly following the coastline).

 Alternatively, our recommended excursions are;

 Trekking along some of the well marked paths (all year, except when too much snow)

 After breakfast, drive to the local airport and deliver the car.
 Cleaning services included in your tour.

 All prices listed are per person, based on two people sharing a room.
 Prices are indicative due to the current uncertainty across Europe with increasing energy and volatile fuel costs.